michaelStettler/BVS/README.md

 study will draw the general line to compute the a "BVS" scores.

 <h2>What to find</h2>
-In this repository, you will find a complete implementation of the V1 model and its bottom-up saliency map (bvs.layers.BotUpSaliency.py) as a TensorFlow layer such as describe in the book:
+In this repository, you will find:

+<h3>A complete implementation of the V1 model and its bottom-up saliency map </h3>
+as a TensorFlow layer such as describe in the book (bvs.layers.BotUpSaliency.py):

 >Zhaoping, L., & Li, Z. (2014).
 Understanding vision: theory, models, and data.
 Oxford University Press, USA.

 See reports: "BottomUpSaliency_layer" for main results on this part.

-An implementation of the norm base mechanism (models.NormBase.py):
+<h3>An implementation of the norm base mechanism </h3>
+(models.NormBase.py):

 >Giese, M. A., & Leopold, D. A. (2005).
 Physiologically inspired neural model for the encoding of face spaces.
 Neurocomputing, 65, 93-101

 >Stettler, M., Taubert, N., Azizpour, T., Siebert, R., Spadacenta, S., Dicke, P., ... & Giese, M. A. (2020, September).
 Physiologically-Inspired Neural Circuits for the Recognition of Dynamic Faces.
 In International Conference on Artificial Neural Networks (pp. 168-179).
 Springer, Cham.

-A face-selective index (FSI) unit extraction (utils.find_face_units.py) as explain in the methods of:
+<h3>A face-selective index (FSI) unit extraction </h3>
+as explain in the methods of (utils.find_face_units.py):

 >Raman, R., & Hosoya, H. (2020).
 Convolutional neural networks explain tuning properties of anterior, but not middle, face-processing areas in macaque inferotemporal cortex.
 Communications biology, 3(1), 1-14.

 See reports: "Face_units" and "ShapeAppearance_units" for main results.

-A semantic concept face-parts score, which is a derivation of the work from (utils.find_semantic_units.py):
+<h3>A semantic concept face-parts score </h3>
+which is a derivation of the work from (utils.find_semantic_units.py):
 > Zhou, B., Oliva, A., & Torralba, A. (2018).
 Network Dissection: Quantifying Interpretability of Deep Visual Representation.

 See reports: "FaceParts_Semantic_Units".

-Where I implemented the score for segmentation concept as a data-set-wide intersection over union (IoU) for the following 12 facial concepts, where I have manually segmented (on going work) the parts on the FEI dataset for the frontal pose.
+Where I implemented the score for segmentation concept as a data-set-wide intersection over union (IoU) for 12 facial concepts, where I have manually segmented (on going work) the facial parts on the FEI dataset (frontal pose).

 <h2>Acknowledgments</h2>
 I would like to thanks Prof. Zhaoping Li for her very valuable inputs on her model and the very interesting discussion about what it means to have a V1 area responsible to compute a bottom-up saliency map.

 I am also thankful to Rajani Raman and Haruo Hosoya for their fruitful answers to my questions and to have accepted to share their data with me.